urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/07 Collections framework.md

         HashSet<T>
           Uses a HashMap behind scenes
         LinkedHashSet<T>
+          Implements SequencedSet, which extends SequencedCollection
           Has a predictable order, because each element has a reference to the previous and next element The elements of the list are ordered according to their insertion order, unlike LinkedHashMap, LinkedHashSet doesn't support access order TreeSet<T>
+          Implements SequencedSet, which extends SequencedCollection,
-          When an object is inserted, it's automatically sorted in descending order, following a tree structure Does not allow duplicates according to the comparator’s logic, for example if comparing two Person by age then name, and the comparator finds that the age is the same as the existing in the set and also the name is the same, this element is considered a duplicate and is not added to the set
+            however since it orders automatically its elements, it throws UnsupportedOperationException from its addFirst and addLast methods When an object is inserted, it's automatically sorted in natural order, following a tree structure Does not allow duplicates according to the comparator’s logic, for example if comparing two Person by age then name, and the comparator finds that the age is the same as the existing in the set and also the name is the same, this element is considered a duplicate and is not added to the set